Fire Features7 Outdoor Fireplace Design Ideas For Every Budget

 If you need to think a bit out of the box, this unconventional firepit is easy on the wallet, but still packs a great punch when it comes to ease of maintenance and use of an easy-going backyard vibe.
 We love the circle shape and the fact that it’s flush with the surrounding ground.
 Its casual elegance is perfect for late night ghost stories around the fire or marshmallow roasting with all the cousins.

 Surrounded by built-in seating, this fireplace takes center stage.
-Its sturdy shape and black frame lend weight and a flair of drama to spice up this modern backyard.
+Its sturdy shape and black metal frame lend weight and a flair of drama to spice up this modern backyard.
 The high walls surrounding the fireplace lend it a sense of seclusion and privacy, while its generous size will allow for great heat transmission despite the large area.

 The lush greenery and winding path gives this backyard a mystical vibe.
 These twin fire pits act more like beacons than a traditional sit-down outdoor living room.
 It’s always a great idea to incorporate light or fire into outdoor spaces, even if the light source is not going to be a main part of the design.
 Fire pits function extremely well even as background design elements.
 It’s the perfect touch to this magical backyard oasis.